zxcvbnm8888888888/os-pa1/README.md

 ## Hand in instructions

 * Take a screenshot of your terminal that shows your student ID and name.
 Send an email to the TA (81887821 @ snu) with attaching the screenshot.
+Please set the subject of your email as follows: ``[OS-PA1] Student ID, Your name``

 ## Logistics